 Little Sammy Sneeze (9 November 1904)

+In 1911, McCay left The New York Herald and moved to the New York American, owned by newspaper tycoon William Randolph Hearst.
+He won a lawsuit that allowed him to continue using the characters from 'Little Nemo', but under a different title: 'In the Land of Wonderful Dreams'.
+But in the new version, although McCay's art grew ever more beautiful, a lot of McCay's inventiveness seems to have gone.
 Luckily, McCay's contract with Hearst expired in 1924, so McCay quickly went back to the Herald to have one last crack at 'Little Nemo'.
-Unfortunately, McCay never finished this series, and it was stopped in 1926.
+Unfortunately, McCay never finished this series, and it was cancelled in 1926.
 He then did press illustrations for the Hearst papers until his death in 1934.
 In the late 1930s and 1940s, McCay's son Robert tried to revive 'Little Nemo' through the Chesler shop and comic books, but with little success.